Slovakia: Risk Assessment

 - Eurozone membership

-- Satisfactory public and external accounts
+- Satisfactory public and external accounts (in normal times)

 - Robust financial system dominated by foreign groups